A well-constructed reference list serves to confirm that your research is valuable and up-to-date.

 Citing the sources correctly is a guarantee that the references cited are taken into account when assessing the authors’ (and their organization’s) research.

-The recommended number of references is at least 50 for review papers and at least 10 for original papers.
-At least 50% of the references should be to papers published in the last 5 years.
+The recommended number of references is at least 25 for review papers and at least 15 for original papers.
+At least 30% of the references should be to papers published in the last 5 years.
 Self-citations should not make up more than 10–20% of all references.
-At least 20% of the references should be to foreign sources.

 References may include scientific papers, monographs, collections of papers, conference proceedings, electronic resources (with access dates), and patents.